-C6

-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
 If so, check which applies:

-C6 Open admission policy as described above for all students C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)
+C6 Open admission policy as described above for all students C6 C6 Open admission policy as described above for most students, but C6 selective admission for out-of-state students C6 selective admission to some programs C6 other (explain)

-C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degreeseeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in first-time, first-year, degree-seeking (freshman) admission decisions.

-C7 Very Important Important Considered Not Considered
+Very Important Important Considered Not Considered

-C7 Academic oonsidered
+Academic

-C7 Rigor of secondary school record Х
+Rigor of secondary school record Х

-C7 Class rank Х
+Class rank Х

-C7 Academic GPA Х
+Academic GPA Х

-C7 Standardized test scores Х
+Standardized test scores Х

-C7 Application Essay Х
+Application Essay Х

-C7 Recommendation(s) Х
+Recommendation(s) Х

-C7 Nonacademic
+Nonacademic

-C7 Interview Х
+Interview Х

-C7 Extracurricular activities Х
+Extracurricular activities Х

-C7 Talent/ability Х
+Talent/ability Х

-C7 Character/personal qualities Х
+Character/personal qualities Х

-C7 First generation Х
+First generation Х

-C7 Alumni/ae relation Х
+Alumni/ae relation Х

-C7 Geographical residence Х
+Geographical residence Х

-C7 State residency Х
+State residency х

-C7 Religious affiliation/commitment Х
+Religious affiliation/commitment Х

-C7 Racial/ethnic status Х
+Racial/ethnic status Х

-C7 Volunteer work Х
+Volunteer work Х

-C7 Work experience Х
+Work experience Х

-C7 Level of applicant's interest Х
+Level of applicant's interest х